Scope

 4th Workshop

-The 4th workshop will be held as a satellite meeting prior to the 19th International Conference on Numerical Combustion (ICNC) in Kyoto, Japan on the 7th of May 2024.
-For more details on the ICNC conference please visit
+The 4th workshop was held as a satellite meeting prior to the 19th International Conference on Numerical Combustion (ICNC) in Kyoto, Japan on the 7th of May 2024.

-The agenda of the workshop is as follows
+The agenda of the workshop was as follows

 Agenda of the 4th Workshop on Measurement and Simulation of Clean Solids Conversion (CSC)